 Criterion 3: Input Format Support

 Consider what materials you'll be studying from.
 If you primarily use PDFs and textbooks, ensure the app handles those well.
-If you attend lectures, audio/video transcription support is crucial.
-The broader the input support, the less friction you'll experience in your daily workflow.
+If you attend lectures, you need audio and video transcription.
+Every format the app cannot read is a format you end up retyping by hand, which is where most study routines quietly stall.

 Criterion 4: Mobile Experience